Sewaren, New Jersey

-Sewaren (pronounced SEE-waren) is an unincorporated community and census-designated place (CDP) within Woodbridge Township, in Middlesex County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 2,756.
+Sewaren (pronounced SEE-waren) is an unincorporated community and census-designated place (CDP) within Woodbridge Township, Middlesex County, New Jersey, United States.
+As of the 2020 census, the CDP's population was 2,885.

-PSE&G's Sewaren Generating Station is a 538 megawatt facility on 152 acre along the Arthur Kill.
+PSE&G's Sewaren Generating Station is a 538-megawatt facility on 152 acre along the Arthur Kill.
 The facility had five steam generators and one combustion turbine.
 Four of the steam units were installed during and just after World War II, from 1942 to 1951.
-Generator 5, which included a gas/oil-fired boiler and two turbine generators, was dismantled in 2002.
-Seawaren Unit #7: installed 2018, 538 MW, Combined cycle combustion turbine, with one combustion turbine, one heat recovery steam generator, HRSG, And one steam turbine..
+Generator 5, which included a gas/oil-fired boiler and two turbine generators, came down in 2002.
+Seawaren Unit #7 was installed in 2018, 538 MW, combined cycle combustion turbine, with one combustion turbine, one heat recovery steam generator, HRSG, and one steam turbine.

 Geography

+Sewaren is in northeastern Middlesex County, in southeastern Woodbridge Township.
+It is bordered to the south by the city of Perth Amboy, to the west by Woodbridge proper, to the north by Port Reading, also within Woodbridge Township, and to the east by the Arthur Kill waterway, separating Sewaren from Staten Island, New York.
+The borough of Carteret is 2 mi to the north, and the Outerbridge Crossing leading to New York is the same distance to the south.

-According to the United States Census Bureau, the CDP had a total area of 1.004 square miles (2.601 km2), including 0.954 square miles (2.471 km2) of land and 0.050 square miles (0.131 km2) of water (5.02%).
-Sewaren is located between Perth Amboy and Carteret, on the waterfront across the Arthur Kill waterway from Staten Island, New York, which is accessible via the Outerbridge Crossing just minutes away.
+According to the U.S. Census Bureau, the Sewaren CDP has a total area of 1.66 sqmi, including 1.22 sqmi of land and 0.44 sqmi of water (26.3%).
+Woodbridge Creek forms the western and southern border of the community and the tidal Arthur Kill forms the eastern border, while Smith Creek flows through the east side of the community.